guilouro/formcat/README.md

 ## How to use

-The implementation of the React Context Form is simple.

-First of all we need to create a Field using the [Higher-Order Components (HOCs)](https://facebook.github.io/react/docs/higher-order-components.html) `withContextForm` as the example bellow:
+First of all we need to create a Field using the [HOC](https://facebook.github.io/react/docs/higher-order-components.html) `withContextForm` as the example bellow:

 ```js
 /* InputField.js */